Skip to content

 Step Owner Deliverable

-2. Security review Information Security Data flow analysis and vendor assessment
+2. Security review Information Security Data flow analysis, vendor assessment, requested Entra permission scopes

 3. Privacy review Privacy/Legal Privacy impact assessment for external data access

-4. Compliance review Compliance Regulatory risk assessment (GLBA, Reg S-P implications)
+4. Compliance review Compliance Regulatory risk assessment (GLBA §501(b), Reg S-P implications)

-5. User scoping IT Operations Restrict connector to approved Entra security groups
+5. User scoping IT Operations Restrict connector/tool to approved Entra security groups

-7. Monitor usage Information Security Monthly review of connector invocation patterns
+7. Monitor usage Information Security Monthly review of connector and MCP server invocation patterns

 Step 4: Monitor Federated Connector Activity